CiciAa777/recipe-dataset-investigation/README.md

 6. Sort data by year.

-After data cleaning, dataframe df contains information on recipe ID, year and date each recipe is posted, and the cooking time of t each recipe.
+   After data cleaning, dataframe df contains information on recipe ID, year and date each recipe is posted, and the cooking time of each recipe.

 | Column | Description |
 | ----------- | ----------- |